SharmaUday1999/sharmauday1999/README.md

 🌱 I’m currently learning ML in Python

-🏢 I will be working at Facebook when I graduate as a Software Engineer
+🏢 I will be working at Meta when I graduate as a Software Engineer

 ⚡ Fun fact: I enjoy riding motorcycles